-Next, with the disc rotor and (optional) axle extender installed, feed the motor cable through the center of the torque arm and secure the torque arm with the supplied M3 screws.
+Next, with the disc rotor installed, feed the motor cable through the center of the torque arm and secure the torque arm with the supplied M3 screws.
 These screws do not transmit torque, rather they simply hold the torque arm in position.